kind2511/Digital-Membership-Solution/README.md

    Your default web browser will open to `http://localhost:3000`.

 2. **Start the BackEnd**:
-   In a new terminal window, ensure you're in the BackEnd directory and the virtual environment is activated, then start the Django server:
+   In a new terminal window, ensure you're in the BackEnd directory within the same folder as the manage.py file and the virtual environment is activated, then start the Django server:
     ```
     python manage.py runserver
     ```